Is Anxiety Considered a Disability at Work?

 For example, if you hire an employee as a receptionist and then she requests that, due to her anxiety, she can’t sit near the door, that request is unreasonable.
 As a key job duty for the receptionist is to greet people when they walk in the doors, the accommodation requested is unreasonable.
 But, if an accountant makes the same request, it could well be a reasonable accommodation.

-How Can HR Help Employees With Anxiety Disability Issues?
+Helping Employees With Anxiety Disability Issues

 First, of all, it’s essential that HR makes it clear that they follow all laws, including ADA.
 If an employee comes to request an accommodation, the goal should be to find a solution that accommodates the employee's anxiety disability, not to figure out a way to deny the employee's request.

 Remember, you want a workforce that is productive and happy in their jobs, and if a disability that you can reasonably accommodate exists, you should jump at the chance.
 You don't want your efforts at anxiety disability accommodation to become quibbling over whether the employee’s anxiety is severe enough to qualify.

 Also, remind employees that they can use the Employee Assistance Program to help them with any stressful times.

 Proper management training can also go a long way toward helping all employees, not just those with anxiety disability.
 If managers have excellent communication skills and know how critical providing accommodation is, the stress level in the office will drop, which will help everyone.